qase-tms/qase-frp/README.md

 # qase-frp

-This repository contains a script that allows you to create a tunnel to your private website for cloud testing in Qase.
+This repository contains scripts that allow you to create a tunnel to your private website for cloud testing in Qase.
 It uses the FRP client to create a tunnel to your private website.
 The script creates a configuration file for the FRP client and runs it.
-The script is written in bash and can be run on any platform that supports bash.

 > **Windows Users**: For Windows-specific instructions, please see the [Windows README](README_WINDOWS.md).